Berat Central Albania, Albania Travel Guide

 Berat is a wine-producing region.
 Try local red (Kallmet, Merlot) or white (Shesh i Bardhë) wines.
 Wineries in the region feature tastings.

-While Berat contains a lot of excellent traditional restaurants, "fine dining" in the Western sense is less common.
+While Berat has many excellent traditional restaurants, "fine dining" in the Western sense is less common.
 Restaurants usually focus on high-quality traditional food presented in a charming setting.

 For quick, affordable, and authentic dining experiences.

-Meat-complimentary choices are quite uncomplicated to find.
+Meat-free options are quite simple to find.
 Numerous traditional meals are vegetable-based.
 Specify "pa mish" (meat-free).
-Vegan options exist with more attention to detail, specify "pa qumësht" (without milk) and "pa vezë" (without egg).
+Vegan options exist however more attention to detail, specify "pa qumësht" (without milk) and "pa vezë" (without egg).

 Focus on salads, grilled vegetables, rice, and beans.